Pitching influencers is a tough job, but someone’s gotta do it.

 As you’re compiling your media list, you can hear your colleagues’ voices echoing in the back of your head, “Oh, wouldn’t it be awesome if we could get [mega-popular A-list influencer] to cover our new line of products?”

+“Yeah, totally,” everyone agrees.
 And your boss says, “Yeah, we should definitely make that happen!”

 The Nash Equilibrium

 When it comes to pitching for publicity, everyone goes for the big game, “the prettiest blonde in the room”.
 But, of course, this violates the Nash Equilibrium by not taking into account the actions of others.
 In most cases, the major media outlets in any niche gets ten times the attention compared to the number two.
 And from there, it trickles down.
 So of course, it does make sense to go big if you think publicity is all about reach (we’ll get back to that in just a second).

 The Magic Middle Influencers

 Referral traffic volume often has very little to do with conversion rates.
 But, what does this have to do with magic middle influencers?

 And yes, it’s said that one in ten people tell the other nine how to vote, where to eat and what to buy.